government

 Step Four

-NCI validates design and financial performance of project and signs agreement with customer and/or financier
+We validate the design and financial performance of the proposed solar project and sign an agreement with the customer and/or the financier.

 Step Five